"The basic overarching plot is, 'What is the contrived nonsense that drives Cthulhu to take a human form and go to high school?'"

 - Brick isn't an AU of any specific noir story, but it still fits here.
 The movie takes every noir trope imaginable and transplants them into a high school setting.
 The results are surprisingly good.

 - The number of these for Lord of the Rings is disturbing.
-Possibly a variation with The Official Fanfiction University Of Middle-Earth and its variants; in these, the canon characters are the teachers, and are teaching normal human students how their universe canonically works.
+Possibly a variation with The Official Fanfiction University of Middle-earth and its variants; in these, the canon characters are the teachers, and are teaching normal human students how their universe canonically works.

 - Warrior Cats High School AU.
 Everyone is horribly out of character.
-A few manage to pull it off and bring on laughs, but others are just...blah.
+A few manage to pull it off and bring on laughs, but others are just... blah.

 - There's a very bad recast of Pride and Prejudice in high school out there.

 - The Meg Cabot Novel Avalon High is pretty much a published version of this.
-It's King Arthur...in a High School!
+It's King Arthur... in a High School!

 - You would think that Harry Potter, being set in Hogwarts School of Witchcraft and Wizardry, and populated almost entirely by teenagers, would be exempt from this.
 Nope.
 For some reason, there are a number of fics where Harry and company end up at a (usually) American high school.
 Expect Draco to be in leather pants, and a Mary Sue or two.
+And you can make Snape, Sirius and co into high school students by writing a prequel fanfic.

 - There is also a significant amount of Sherlock Holmes High School AU both as professional novels and as traditional fanfiction.
 The Irregulars is one of the better examples.